-The arguer states in the conclusion that a certain activity should be carried out and supports this claim by stating that the activity is a great experience.
+The arguer says that you should do paragliding and supports this claim by stating that the activity is a great experience.
 Since the argument fits the form a is X, because a is Y, it can be identified as a first-order predicate argument.
-In this specific case, a is instantiated by ‘paragliding’, Y is instantiated by ‘has to be done by you’, and X is instantiated by ‘is a great experience’.
+In this specific case, a is instantiated by ‘paragliding’, X is instantiated by ‘has to be done by you’, and Y is instantiated by ‘is a great experience’.

 Paragliding (a) has to be done by you (X), because paragliding (a) is a great experience (Y)

 First-order predicate arguments are further differentiated by identifying the types of statement in the conclusion and the premise.
 In this case, the former is a statement of policy and the latter a statement of value, which means that we are dealing with a first-order predicate argument supporting a policy with a value (1 pre PV).